 Differentiation Is About Thinking

 When we differentiate, it needs to be about students’ thinking.
 Are we pushing our advanced students to think at a higher level?
 This doesn’t happen at the product stage.
 It’s too late.
-Differentiation needs to be planned from the beginning when you’re writing your students’ learning objective.
+Differentiation needs to be planned from the beginning when writing a learning objective.

 A differentiated lesson objective should thoughtfully adjust: